 Iowa College Decision Day recognizes high school seniors for their decisions to continue their education beyond high school and helps to create a college-going culture throughout Iowa high schools.
-Iowa College Decision Day takes place on or around May 1 as a culmination of Iowa College Aid's 3-Step Process.
+Iowa College Decision Day takes place on or around May 1 as part of Iowa College Aid's Course to College.

 Why Host College Decision Day?

 To recognize all students for their postsecondary plans

 To encourage and remind students it’s time to make a decision

 To support the best match and fit for each student

 To influence younger students as they prepare for college

 To support a college-going culture and wrap up the school year with a celebration

 While each school must decide for itself the benefit of hosting Decision Day and will organize an event that meets the needs of the school, at a minimum it is our goal to see host sites create an event that fulfills the following: